buzo22/sql_data_warehouse_project/README.md

 ##  About Me

 Hi there!
 I'm **Chibuzo Akana**.
-I’m an Analatics Data Engineer that finds data fun and a wonder!
+I’m an Analytics Data Engineer that finds data fun and a wonder!

 Let's stay in touch!
 Feel free to connect with me via: